Wheaton Academy: Academic facilities

 Wheaton Academy has 3 buildings used for academics.
 The Academic Building (main building) hosts a variety of classes, including math, science, history, languages, and English, along with several non-traditional classes.
 Academy Hall was used for history classes taught in its historic building and was used as storage space, until its demolition in 2023.
 The fine arts facilities include a multipurpose performance hall, a visual arts room, and a ceramics studio.
 Students can access a maker space called the “Idea Lab” with woodworking materials, laser cutter machines, welding and metallurgy equipment, and 3D printers.
 The athletic building is utilised for physical education and health classes.

 Athletics

-The "Warriors" compete in baseball, boys' basketball, girls' basketball, boys' cross country, girls' cross country, football, boys' golf, girls' golf, boys' lacrosse, boys' soccer, girls' soccer, softball, boys' tennis, girls' tennis, girls' volleyball, boys' volleyball, and wrestling.
+The "Warriors" compete in baseball, boys' basketball, girls' basketball, boys' cross country, girls' cross country, football, boys' golf, girls' golf, boys' lacrosse, jousting, boys' soccer, girls' soccer, softball, boys' tennis, girls' tennis, girls' volleyball, boys' volleyball, and wrestling.
 Until 2023, the academy was a member of the Metro Suburban Conference of the Illinois High School Association.
 After the 2023 school year they joined the new Chicagoland Christian Conference.
 They also offer boys and girls swimming and sideline cheering.